dzziyana/Parallel-Programming/Transactional Memory.md

 + (analogy to garbage collection:
   Dan Grossman.
 2007. *"The transactional memory / garbage collection analogy"*.
 SIGPLAN Not.
 42, 10 (October 2007), 695-706.)

+## Problems
++ Not clear what the best semantics for transactions are
++ getting good performance can be challenging
++ I/O operations
+  Can we perform I/O operations in a transaction?

 ## Implementation
 **Naive idea**: Big lock around all atomic sections
 + gives nearly all properties, but is **not scalable**